aleCombi/Hedgehog2.jl/README.md

 - Modular by construction: models, payoffs, and methods are swappable
 - Unified `solve(problem, method)` interface across pricing and calibration
 - Inspired by the SciML architecture and ecosystem
-- Built on top of SciML components (DifferentialEquations.jl, NonlinearSolve.jl, Integrals.jl)
+- Built on top of SciML components (StochasticDiffEqs.jl, NonlinearSolve.jl, Integrals.jl)
 - Open-source and focused on prototyping cutting-edge methods

 ## 📖 Documentation